 Weather section is available when Nesis is connected to the Internet.
-METAR and TAF reports are shown.
+METAR reports are shown.
 In addition, when the METAR report is selected, a new window is opened, where the METAR report is interpreted in a more friendly form.
-See Figure 30.
-In a similar way, TAF details are also shown, but the content is not interpreted.
+For an example, see Figure 34.
+Full METAR report is shown on the top and the interpreted part below.
+Note that we try to interpret as much as possible, but some parts may be too difficult to handle.